 Spring (September - November): coastal heath in flower, migrating whales.

-Summer (Dec – Feb): Rolex Sydney to Hobart Yacht Race, summer music and food/wine festivals including the Falls Festival, MONA FOMA and Taste of Tasmania.
+Summer (Dec – Feb): Rolex Sydney to Hobart Yacht Race, summer music and food/wine festivals including MONA FOMA and the Taste of Summer.

 Autumn (March – May): migrating whales, short-tailed shearwaters annual migration, orchids flowering.

 Winter (June – August): Night skies, acacia trees in bloom, winter swells crashing into towering cliffs, winter music and food/wine festivals including the Festival of Voices and Dark MOFO.

 If you exercise regularly, and are capable of walking about four hours daily over four consecutive days, you will be fine.
 The dry track is well formed and all steeper sections have well-built steps.
 Along the way there are artfully-crafted seats to slip off your pack and take a breather.
 For those looking to acquire fitness, we recommend by starting with a 30 minute daily walk and build up to four hours.
 Be sure to trial walking with the pack you intend to take, so you feel fully prepared.

 Not sure what to bring?
 Please check the packing list to make sure you have all the essentials.
 Remember to pack your gear and sleeping bag in waterproof sacks inside your pack or have a good quality waterproof pack cover to keep your items dry in wet conditions.

 Your gear should fit into a 50-litre pack and weigh 12kg (including 2 litres of water).